sumotoy/OLED_SSD1332/README.md

 ```
 -------------------------------------------------------------------------------------------------------------------------

 This it's a Hyper Fast library for drive solomon tech SSD1332 OLED displays.
 It's compatible with Arduino, Arduino DUE and Teensy 3.x and uses native SPI.
+SSD1332 has some hyperfast hardware accellerated commands but they are tricky to use due the bad implementation of Solomon, this is why Adafruit and all the library I've seen around avoid to use them.
+This library try to use only the hardware accellerated commands in combination with the fastest SPI routines available to push at limits this OLED.

 The features are:
  - Hyper Fast speed.
 On Teensy 3.x it uses SPI DMA at 24Mhz.
  - Compatible with Adafruit protocol, it uses Adafruit GFX library and it's fully supported.